Thatcher-era lows for sterling beckon after Brexit slump

 “Based on the hit to the UK economy, the outlook for sterling remains weak,” said Graeme Caughey, a fund manager with giant institutional investor Aberdeen Asset Management.

-“Weaker sterling is a desirable stabilizing mechanism.
+“Weaker sterling is a desirable stabilising mechanism.
 Versus the dollar we see scope for it to fall further, to 1.28.”

 Adam Cole, head of G10 FX Strategy with RBC Capital Markets, compared the current outlook to eight past collapses where the pound’s value has fallen on average 18 percent.
 He says each of those sell-offs took on average 23 weeks to bottom out.